 Wireless Internet Hotspot

 Available at all locations.
-Contact the Adult Services Department for more information.
+Contact the Adult Services Department or see the information desk at your branch for more information.

 a combination login pass and debit card, allowing access

 to the Internet and printing.
 It is currently available